IrvingZha0/lab-bcos/docs/CNS.md

 ```
 - Command   : reset
-  Parameter : 1. contractName  2. contractVersion [optional] 3. index
+  Parameter : 1. contract name  2. contract version [optional] 3. index
-  Feature    : Reset the overwritten information, index is the index of the historylist
+  Feature    : Reset the information in contract manager from the its history with specific index.

 #### c.
 RPC

 Modify RPC to support CNS call:
-> Note: Only RPC interface has been modified so the original request is compatible.
+> Note: Only wrap the RPC interface so it is still compatible to original Ethereum call.
 > RPC format details:https://github.com/ethereum/wiki/wiki/JSON-RPC

 - eth_call